 Throat Chakra Sound Therapy Exercises

-Throat chakra is associated with the sound, therefore sound therapy is one of the best healing methods you could try.
+The throat chakra is associated with sound, so sound therapy is one of the best healing methods you could try.

 There are 2 ways you can approach this type of therapy: